TFD

 There's other languages that proclaim to fix C or be a better version of it, but all of them miss the point of what I actually want and care about.

 One of the core philosophies of TFD is that it's not the programming language's place to tell the programmer what's the right way to program.
-That's why you can configure most behaviors and rules with compiler settings, and it doesn't withold features for ideological reasons.
+That's why you can configure most behaviors and rules with compiler settings, and it doesn't withold features or impose restrictions for ideological reasons.
+The main reason why a feature wouldn't exist is because it complicates the language too much (templates) or because it violates core assumptions about what kind of language TFD is and how it's going to work (garbage collection).

-I've gone through multiple phases of wanting to make different kinds of languages, or perhaps a simple pre-processor for C, but I always end up feeling like the costs outweigh the advantages.
-I now believe that the only thing that would be worth doing is a proper and complete new language.
+I've gone through multiple phases of wanting to make different kinds of languages, or a simple pre-processor for C, but I always end up feeling like the costs outweigh the advantages.
+I am trying to implement some features with SBC in a way that doesn't require a proper language.

 I may make TFD some day when I find the right motivation and time.
 The biggest problem is that I don't really want to learn to use LLVM, and the only alternative is to transpile into C code but that comes with it's own complications.
 I'm also considering learning enough x86 that I could just output an executable directly, but that couldn't be optimized at all.